Oil Springs Reservation: History

 When the French Jesuit missionary Joseph de La Roche Daillon reached this area in 1627, the Oil Springs were held by the now defunct Wenro, an Iroquoian-speaking tribe.
-The Wenro abandoned the area in 1639, hoping to retrench with their allies the Huron further northwest, as their eastern neighbors, the Seneca of the Iroquois Confederacy, were attacking these tribes and rapidly conquering territory in order to expand their hunting grounds for the fur trade.
-The Seneca, Mohawk, and other three nations of the Iroquois Confederacy were trying to dominate the lucrative fur trade with the French in this area.
+The Wenro abandoned the area in 1639, hoping to retrench with their allies the Huron further northwest, as their eastern neighbors, the Seneca of the Haudenosaunee Confederacy, were attacking these tribes and rapidly conquering territory in order to expand their hunting grounds for the fur trade.
+The Seneca, Mohawk, and other three nations of the Haudenosaunee Confederacy were trying to dominate the lucrative fur trade with the French in this area.

-The Seneca sided with the English in the American Revolution and after their defeat, Britain ceded control of its territory in the lower colonies to the new United States, including the lands controlled by the Iroquois nations.
+The Seneca sided with the English in the American Revolution and after their defeat, Britain ceded control of its territory in the lower colonies to the new United States, including the lands controlled by the Haudenosaunee nations.
 In addition, due to the ferocity of the war in New York, most residents wanted the Indians expelled even though two nations had supported the rebels.
-The Seneca and other Iroquois nations were forced to cede most of their lands to the US.
+The Seneca and other Haudenosaunee nations were forced to cede most of their lands to the US.
 In the Treaty of Canandaigua, the Seneca negotiated the right to keep five plots: the territory around Oil Springs and the Allegheny River, the land surrounding Cattaraugus Creek, the former Neutral lands around Buffalo Creek, and their primary site of what is now known as the Tonawanda Reservation.

 Seneca diplomat Cornplanter, who had aided in negotiations with the United States representatives, was later granted an additional 1500-acre plot in Pennsylvania by that state legislature as personal property for him and his descendants.
 Mary Jemison, a European-American woman who had been taken captive and assimilated into the Seneca tribe, was also granted land but sold her plot a few years later and established Jemison Town on the Allegany Reservation.
-Many Seneca moved to Canada, settling with other Iroquois at the Six Nations Grand River Reserve in what is now Ontario.
+Many Seneca moved to Canada, settling with other Haudenosaunee at the Six Nations Grand River Reserve in what is now Ontario.